-While 1.5% cash back was once considered the high-water mark for flat-rate cards, more and more cards now offer 2% back on all eligible purchases, including the new Wells Fargo Active Cash℠ Card and the Citi® Double Cash Card (which offers 1% when you buy and 1% when you pay off your purchases).
+While 1.5% cash back was once considered the high-water mark for flat-rate cards, more and more cards now offer 2% back on all eligible purchases, including the new Wells Fargo Active Cash℠ Card (2% cash rewards on purchases) and the Citi® Double Cash Card (which offers 1% when you buy and 1% when you pay off your purchases).
 Even the Chase Freedom Unlimited®, once a flat-rate card, now supplements its 1.5% cash back rate on general purchases with 3% to 5% back in other popular categories.

 Stacked against these competitors, it’s tough for the Unlimited Cash Rewards card to stand out.

 However, the card could prove very valuable for loyal Bank of America customers.
 Depending on how much money you have in your Bank of America checking and savings accounts, as well as eligible Merrill investment accounts, you may be able to take advantage of Bank of America’s Preferred Rewards program to get a 25% to 75% boost to your Unlimited Cash Rewards card’s 1.5% cash back rate.